msabramo/kallithea/docs/usage/general.rst

 -------

-When administrator will fill up the mailing settings in .ini files RhodeCode will send mails on user registration, or when RhodeCode errors occur on errors the mails will have a detailed traceback of error.
+When administrator will fill up the mailing settings in .ini files Kallithea will send mails on user registration, or when Kallithea errors occur on errors the mails will have a detailed traceback of error.

 Mails are also sent for code comments.
-If someone comments on a changeset mail is sent to all participants, the person who commited the changeset (if present in RhodeCode), and to all people mentioned with @mention system.
+If someone comments on a changeset mail is sent to all participants, the person who commited the changeset (if present in Kallithea), and to all people mentioned with @mention system.

 Trending source files